skwakman/nodejs-maven-plugin/README.md

 Extracts a NodeJS executable to a Maven build environment.
 Requires Maven 3.x or higher.

 ### Usage
-The following POM plugin configuration will extract the NodeJs executable to file `target/nodejs/node`
+The following POM plugin configuration will extract the NodeJs executable to directory `${basedir}/target/nodejs/`

     <plugins>
       <plugin>